xkjyeah/vhashing/README.md

 Concurrent **inserts** are safe, as are concurrent **erases**, but not together.
 2. If you can tolerate some loss, use `try_insert` and `try_erase`, which gives up if the lock on the bucket cannot be taken.
-If you don't, there might be a small possibility of deadlock -- you have been warned.
+If you don't, there might be a small possibility of livelock (due to warps moving in lock step) -- you have been warned.
 (Recall Nießner's voxel hashing -- if some voxel blocks cannot be allocated, we simply let the voxel block be allocated in the next frame)

 Very big caveat